-The Company is majorly financed by Old Mutual Africa Holdings (OMAH), the parent of its 94.3% shareholder, Old Mutual West Africa Company Limited.
 The Company is highly liquid as cash, cash equivalents and FGN treasury bills and bonds with maturity dates of less than a year form a major part of its total assets.
 The Company's cash investment is in accordance with its investment policy which is compliant with the regulatory requirements.
-At the end of December 2023, the Company had N8.6 billion invested in various placements with financial institutions and N9.5 billion in FGN Bonds.